simplicitesoftware/jawk/README.md

 JAwk fork
 =========

-This is a fork of the unmainted original [JAwk](https://jawk.sourceforge.net/main.php) libraray.
+This is a fork of the unmaintained original [JAwk](https://jawk.sourceforge.net/main.php) library.

 Usage
 -----